 How does blockchain technology work?

-As mentioned earlier, the blockchain technology is a decentralized, open ledger which helps to move assets or information from one party to another without the presence of an intermediary.
+As mentioned earlier, blockchain technology is a decentralized, open ledger that helps to move assets or information from one party to another without the presence of an intermediary.

 Open Ledger means that the blockchain or the ledger is open for everyone to see.
 Anyone can see the transactions that took place between various parties in a particular blockchain.
 All the changes being made to the blockchain can be